interactive-intelligence/intro-neuro-ai-website/megadoc/unit-01.md

 ### `Synthesis Questions:`

 * `What does PCA do?`
     * `Give 3 use cases that you can think of`
 * `What is a principal component?`

 ---

-# **Project Spec:**
+# **Technical Project Spec:**

-The project for this “_Basics_” section will **have you finish a code template on github.** Please ask questions as you work through this project.
+The project for this “_Basics_” section will **have you finish a code template through Google Colab.** Please ask questions as you work through this project.
 Be sure to discuss with others in your group if you have one!
 Share your answers as you like, the goal is to learn and we’re not holding grades over your head.

 This project will be going over k-means clustering (unsupervised ML).
 We will be using the Scikit-Learn library.

 A few general helpful tips (if applicable):

-* Use GitHub, it’s really just better
-* Use [Anaconda](https://www.anaconda.com/) with [Python3](https://www.python.org/downloads/) in [VSCode](https://code.visualstudio.com/).
-I personally create .py files but Jupyter Notebooks and Google Colab are also very powerful.
-    * For a simple project like this though, powerful computing is unnecessary and you can figure out the details of those other technologies next week
-    * If you use Anaconda, create a separate environment so you can mess with libraries and imports all day without screwing up your base environment.
+* Be sure to appropriately make a copy of the Colab template before starting to save your progress!
+* Renaming your copy to something that contains your name is a good idea, it will make it easier for us to review your submissions.
 * Leave comments to cement your understanding.
 Link syntax to ideas.

 Check out this handy image that gives popular sk-learn clustering algorithms and their usages: